NickAger/SGBASurveyExtraction/README.md

 > `decodeUTF8 :: [Word8] -> (Maybe Message, String)`
 > where the String contains as much characters as could be decoded and Maybe Message gives the reason for the stop of the decoding.
 Nothing means the input was completely read, Just msg means the decoding was aborted for the reason described in msg.
 > If you touch the first element of the pair, the complete decodings is triggered, thus laziness is broken.

+I asked on IRC #haskell:

+> Hi, I'm parsing some CSV using http://hackage.haskell.org/package/cassava-0.4.5.1/docs/Data-Csv.html#v:decode It seems that only way to know that the `decode` API expects a lazy ByteString is by looking at the source (the Hackage documentation just shows `ByteString`).
+However IIUC https://wiki.haskell.org/Maintaining_laziness, indicates that as `decode` returns `Either String (Vector a)` then "This function cannot be lazy, because when you access the first character of the result, it must already be computed, whether the result is Left or Right”.
+So ... is `decode` gaining anything by expecting a lazy ByteString rather than the non-lazy ByteString?

+the result:

+> <lyxia>	nickager: you can see that the ByteString type in the signature links to ByteString.Lazy
+> <lyxia>	nickager: a lazy bytestring doesn't need to be in memory all at once to be consumed.
+> <nickager>	lyxia: so `decode` producing a non-lazy result, but does so efficiently using a lazy bytestring?
+> <lyxia>	nickager: efficiently meaning it doesn't hold the whole bytestring in memory at once